-Inspired by the mission of this series, this post will show you how to build a bubble chart using Superstores data set pre-packaged with Tableau app.
-The goal here will be to visualize Sales and Profit performance for different product Sub-Category's.
+In this post I will show you how to build a bubble chart using Superstores data set pre-packaged with Tableau app.
+The goal here will be to visualize Sales and Profit for different product Sub-Category's.

 In this article, I'll be using one dimension 'Sub-Category' against two measures 'Sales' and 'Profit' to build a bubble chart.

 Building the Chart.